Welcome to today's edition of the Rush 24-7 podcast.

 It ran five or six minutes.

-Here is Haynes question.
+Here is Haynes' question.

-He says that to me, I hear I hear hypocrisy.
+He says to me, I hear hypocrisy.

 You're saying in this piece that, you know, our economy doesn't know the difference.

-This is about jobs now, leave politics aside, and yet the first thing out of your mouth is politics about liberal and conservative, Republican and Democrat.
+And yet the first thing out of your mouth is politics, about liberal and conservative, Republican and Democrat.

 Exactly.